Bling-bling

-Bling-bling, often shortened to just bling, is "flashy jewelry worn especially as an indication of wealth or status; broadly: expensive and ostentatious possessions" such as grills and designer bags.
+Bling-bling, often shortened to just bling, is "flashy jewelry worn especially as an indication of wealth or status; broadly: expensive and ostentatious possessions" such as grills and designer handbags.
 The term arose as slang, but grew into a cultural mainstay.
 Prominent examples of bling-bling include a large cross necklace or Jesus piece.

 Origins and popularization of the term

 In linguistics terms, bling is either an ideophone or an onomatopoeia, depending on the definition one uses, with bling-bling being its reduplication.
 Some have attributed the term to rappers that came before B.G., or to the old cartoonish sound effects meant to convey the desirability and or shininess of gold, gems, jewels, money, and more.

 Bling became increasingly entrenched within the hip hop movement following B.G.'s release of his lead single "Bling Bling" off of his 1999 album Chopper City in the Ghetto.

 Mass usage

 The word was added to the Shorter Oxford English Dictionary in 2002, and to the Merriam Webster dictionary in 2006.
 Companies such as Sprint and Cadillac have used the word bling in their advertisements, for instance.
 On the other hand, in 2004, MTV released a satirical cartoon showing the term first being used by a rapper, followed by several progressively less "streetwise" characters, concluding with a middle-aged white woman describing her "bling" to her elderly mother.

 The term was subsequently used for anyone displaying a luxurious and ostentatious lifestyle.